Aang

 He is an incarnation of the "Avatar", the spirit of light and peace manifested in human form.
 As the Avatar, Aang controls all four elements (water, earth, fire, and air) and is tasked with bringing balance and keeping the Four Nations at peace.
-At 112 years old (physically 12), Aang is the series' reluctant hero, spending a century in suspended animation in an iceberg before being discovered and joining new friends Katara and Sokka on a quest to master the elements and save their world from the imperialist Fire Nation.
+In Avatar: The Last Airbender, he is chronologically 112 years old (biologically 12), and he died chronologically at age 166 (biologically 66.)
+Aang is the series' reluctant hero, spending a century in suspended animation in an iceberg before being discovered and joining new friends Katara and Sokka on a quest to master the elements and save their world from the imperialist Fire Nation.
+As Aang progresses through his journey, he is joined by Toph, Zuko and Suki.

 Aang's character has appeared in other media, such as trading cards, video games, T-shirts, and web comics.
-Aang has also been portrayed by Noah Ringer in the live-action film The Last Airbender (2010) and voiced by D.B.
+Avatar Aang has also been portrayed by Noah Ringer in the live-action film The Last Airbender (2010) and voiced by D.B.
 Sweeney in the sequel series The Legend of Korra.
-Gordon Cormier will portray Aang in the upcoming Netflix live-action adaptation of the same name.
+Gordon Cormier portrays Avatar Aang in the Netflix live-action adaptation of the same name.

 Appearances

 Avatar: The Last Airbender

 Upon death, Avatar Roku was reincarnated and Aang was born, and later raised by Monk Gyatso, a senior monk at the Southern Air Temple and friend of the late Avatar Roku.
 Even prior to learning he was the Avatar, Aang distinguished himself by becoming one of the youngest Airbending Masters in history by inventing a new technique.
 As a result of Fire Lord Sozin's increasingly hostile attitude towards the other nations, the senior monks decided to reveal Aang's nature as the Avatar four years before the traditional age (Avatars are usually told of their status once they turn 16) and relocate him to one of the other Air Temples.
 Learning that he was to be taken from Gyatso caused Aang to flee the monastery on his flying bison, Appa, before being caught by a storm; the life-or-death conditions triggered the Avatar State, encasing the young Avatar and his bison in an air-pocket among icebergs, where he remained suspended for a century.
-Although Monk Gyatso had snuck into Aang's bedroom late at night to tell Aang that he won't be relocated to the Eastern Air Temple, it had already been too late.
+Although Monk Gyatso had snuck into Aang's bedroom late at night to tell Aang that he will not be relocated to the Eastern Air Temple, it had already been too late.